 Leading Resorts & Popular Places

-Málaga is the capital city of not only the Costa del Sol and also one of the 8 provinces of Andalucia in southern Spain.
+Málaga is the capital city of the Costa del Sol and also one of the 8 provinces of Andalucia in southern Spain.
 According to history this is one of the oldest cities in the world with it’s known roots tracing back some 2800 years.
 In modern history, Málaga has been the birthplace for many famous people.
 Antonio Banderas and the acclaimed painter and sculptor Pablo Picasso were born here.